magento/magento2-functional-testing-framework/docs/guides/selectors.md

 In the BAD example above, we are specifying a very precise path to an input element in the DOM, starting from the very top of the document.

 Similarly, the relative XPath selector is a double forward slash `//`.
-It is used to start searching for an element anywhere in the DOM starting from the element preceedingly defined.
-If no element is defined before, the entire DOM is searched.
+It is used to start searching for an element anywhere in the DOM starting from the specified element.
+If no element is defined, the entire DOM is searched.

 Example: